Pprime1/csasm/README.md

     - [ ] does it work with multiple concurrent games? (along with GCBetaTst)
       - [ ] do seperate correct rewards happen to the right players?
 - [ ] Hide a container, create a real one: The Covid-Safe Anti Social Mob Cache
-    - [x] replicate GCAlphatst with the real GC9JEH6 code.
+    - [x] Create for real GC9JEH6 code.
-    - [x] user guide into listing
-    - [x] OBC co-ownership on the listing
     - [x] Find a final GZ (S27° 28.327' E153° 1.373')
     - Take a seat and reach behind the bottom outside corner of the metal plate behind you.
 Small (not micro) sized magnetic thin container
     - [x] build container, logbook and stash note
     - [ ] test container in place
     - [ ] FTF prizes?
 Coffee Club vouchers perhaps?
   - [ ] Final production test run, before publishing for real.
-Use new people.
   - [ ] Production Release submission!

 ## Key files ##
 [SERVER.JS](/server.js) : the primary engine (server side javascript creates and runs index.ejs) - no visibility of goings on to enduser (can only be seen in heroku console).
 Must socket.emit to communicate to client side javascript

 [INDEX.EJS](/views/pages/index.ejs) : the calling script (client side html) to display stuff  - visible in console (F12).